officialrajdeepsingh/awesome-nextjs/CONTRIBUTING.md

 ## Make changes locally
 1. Fork the repository locally.
-2. Adding new package, library, tool, and template name.
+2. Add a new package, library, tool, and template name.
-3. You can explain the package, library, tool, and template you added.
-4. Your package category does not exist; you can also create it.
+3. You can explain the package, library, tool, and template you added; if Your package category does not exist, you can also create it.
+4. Lastly, run `pnpm format` and `pnpm lint` to format and fix the lint issue.

 ## Commit your update
 Commit the changes once you are happy with them.
-Make sure it does not have grammar mistakes and that your package name and link work fine.
+Ensure it does not have grammar mistakes and that your package name and link work fine.

 ## Pull Request
-When you're finished with the changes, create a pull request known as a PR.
+When you're finished with the changes, create a pull request called a PR.
 Your PR is merged!